ElDragonRojo/good/WAT.md

 Tempting though it is to publicly shame the people and companies many of us know to be "bad," there are several potential problems with that.
 It opens you up for legal harassment, but more than that, it doesn't seem to be effective.
 Dire warnings just don't change people's behavior as much as they should.

 It is a much greater challenge to instead list all the people who are not known to be bad, but it is safer from a legal standpoint, and more effective from a psychological standpoint.
 Fighting the negative by accentuating the positive is the purpose of this list.
+If you are on this list, it is only to honor you, and recognize my respect for you.

 ### What qualifies you to create this list?